Softoft/pdgen/docs/index.md

     details: Get up and running with pdgen in minutes with our easy installation process.
   - icon: 🛠️
     title: Fully Customizable
-    details: Customize your UML diagrams with a wide array of configuration options.
+    details: Customize your UML uml_generation with a wide array of configuration options.
   - icon: 🔗
     title: Integration Ready
     details: Easily integrate pdgen into your existing Python projects and workflows.